 Breastfeeding is the most natural and healthy feeding you can give your baby.
 The first hour(s) after birth skin-to-skin contact helps the baby to find its way to the breast.
 Most baby’s try to find the breast on its own as every baby has a natural reflex to drink.

 It’s good to find out as much as you can about breastfeeding before the birth.
 Knowing what to expect should help you feel as confident as possible when you’ve just given birth and want to breastfeed your baby.
+After birth the kraamzorg will also help you with latching on your baby well on the breast.

 Your baby will be happier if you keep them near you and feed them whenever they’re hungry.
 This will help your body to produce plenty of milk.